tellerlin/gemini-claude/README.md

 -   🚀 **Ultra-fast Response**: Optimized request handling and smart key rotation.
 -   🔑 **Smart Key Management**: Failed Gemini keys are immediately placed in a cool-down period, with automatic failover to the next available key.
 -   🛡️ **Robust Security**: Enforced API key authentication for all sensitive endpoints using client and admin keys.
--   🌐 **Full Compatibility**: Compatible with clients that use the OpenAI API format, including Claude Code.
+-   🌐 **Full Compatibility**: Compatible with Claude Code (Anthropic API format) and clients that use the OpenAI API format.
 -   ⚡ **Streaming Support**: Native support for streaming chat responses.
 -   📊 **Real-time Monitoring**: Endpoints for service health, key status, and usage statistics.
 -   🐳 **Simplified Docker Deployment**: Quick and secure setup using Docker and Docker Compose.